 A 'public good water charge' refers to a fee charged to all rate payers for water that is accessible to the public.
-The charge is applied to cover the cost of water services in public places - i.e. public toilets, parks and reserves.
+The charge is applied to cover the cost of water services in public places and for emergency services - i.e. public toilets, drinking fountains, parks and reserves.
+Currently, Rangitīkei District Council charges a 'public good' water charge to every rate payer as a separate line item on your rates bill.